Donald Trump Slumps To His Weakest Position Yet

 WASHINGTON ― In the wee hours of Friday, while most Americans were sleeping, Donald Trump suffered the biggest political defeat of his presidency.

 Senate Republicans failed to repeal Obamacare ― again ― and this time, at least for now, they appear ready to throw in the towel.
 Senate Majority Leader Mitch McConnell (R-Ky.) looked stunned as the vote went down, and set up a vote for a judicial nominee next week before gaveling out.
-House Speaker Paul Ryan (R-Wis.) issued a statement saying he’s moving onto what he’s wanted to do all along ― tax reform.
+House Speaker Paul Ryan (R-Wis.) issued a statement saying he’s moving onto what he’s wanted to do all along, tax reform.

 It leaves Trump in his weakest position yet.
-Six months into the job, he has failed to unify his party, at a time when the GOP controls all of government, to pass their No. 1-priority issue.
+Six months into the job, he has failed to unify his party to pass their No. 1-priority issue, at a time when the GOP controls all of government.
 He’s proven to be a terrible dealmaker.
 He’s demonstrated that his grand promises to his base about repealing President Barack Obama’s signature law were empty, and that he’s more interested in showmanship than substance.

 The photo below from a May ceremony in the Rose Garden, when Trump took a premature victory lap with House Republicans after they passed their (now dead) bill to repeal the Affordable Care Act, is already starting to feel like his very own “Mission Accomplished” moment.